iRohitGaur/lucky-birthday/README.md

 # is your birthday lucky?

 It is a web app made with React.
-Enter your date of birth and your lucky number, it will tell you whether you birthday is lucky or not.
+Enter your date of birth and your lucky number, it will tell you whether your birthday is lucky or not.

 ### Website: [is your birthday lucky?](https://1gimi.csb.app/)